tomking1983/module-2-challenge/README.md

 ## Notes
 During this exercise I have learnt key skills in creating a responsive website and including hover effects on items within my portfolio

 ## Deployed Site Link
 [Tom King Portfolio](https://tomking1983.github.io/tom-king-portfolio/)

+### Cached Version
+Please ensure cache has been cleared if viewing before to view the updated image and links to a deployed website in featured item in Work section

 ## Outcome
 ![screenshot](./images/screenshot.png)